byjg/usdocker/docs/README.md

 usdocker SERVICE --set key value
 ```

 Note that this operation is irreversible.

+## Contributing

+If you wanna contributing  to our project and create your own Useful Script for Docker,
+follow our [guide](GUIDE) to create your own.

 ## *Live/Production environment*